saad484/NeuroHire/README.md

 - Google for providing access to their Generative AI capabilities
 - The open-source community for the amazing tools and libraries
-- Our mentors and advisors who provided valuable feedback

 ---

 <p align="center">